 You’re looking for an apartment to rent.
-You have a job and you’ve saved money for your security deposit.
-You’ve packed your things in boxes and you’ve lined up a van or truck to help you move.
-You’re prepared to have your credit report ran, but are you prepared to explain yourself if the landlord runs a background check on you?
+You have a job, and you’ve saved money for your security deposit.
+You’ve packed your things in boxes, and you’ve lined up a van or truck to help you move.
+You’re prepared to have your credit checked, but are you prepared to explain yourself if the landlord runs a background check on you?
 Are you prepared for the possibility that you’ll be denied because of your criminal record?

 What Landlords Can & Cannot Do

 Suppose you respond to an ad for an apartment on Craigslist or you walk in because there’s a sign posted outside the complex about vacant apartments.
 When you request an application, the landlord or property manager asks if you have a criminal record.
-When you say “yes,” the landlord says, “Well then, don’t bother filling out an application.”
+When you answer “yes,” the landlord tells you not to bother filling out an application.